Think we'd vibe?

 and inventory reports for their clients and property portfolios.

 To solve the issue of poorly organised information, I conducted a card sorting exercise with a focus group of older and newer users to discover which pieces of Inspection information they considered to be related to one another.
-This helped in defining the design and information architecture on the page to be as intuitive and simple to read for our users as possible.
+This helped in defining the design and information architecture on the page to be as intuitive and simple to understand for our users as possible.

 This exercise resulted in the informations of the Inspections page being sorted into these categories: